 Automated Actions: How To Pass Trigger-Related Parameters

-One of the advanced features of triggers is the capability to pass trigger-related parameters to follow-up actions.
+An advanced feature of triggers is the capability to pass trigger-related parameters to follow-up actions.
 For example, you can pass crossed threshold values, trigger names, or stress levels to emails or scripts.
+From version 9.0.5, you can configure trigger actions with PowerShell cmdlets.

 How To Use